In this blog, we’ll talk a bit about capital depreciation.

 - Warning – With zero depreciation value in future years, income may be inflated and negatively affect tax liability.

-Big data is blind to geopolitical boarders—data centers are not
+Big Data is Blind to Geopolitical Borders—Data Centers are not

 North America is not the largest developer of IT market development.